ClickHouse/clickhouse-docs/docs/en/manage/security/aws-privatelink.md

 Optional: assign Security groups/Tags

 :::note
-Make sure that the ClickHouse ports are allowed in the Security group.
+Make sure that the ClickHouse ports 8443 and 9440 are allowed in the Security group.
 :::